 - Spending money - Volunteers in Victoria Falls generally find US$30 to be sufficient for weekly expenses

-- Volunteers staying for 5 weeks or more will need to budget an extra US$500 to obtain a temporary work permit from Zimbabwe Immigration in order to stay up to 90 days.
+- Volunteers staying for longer than 4 weeks will need to budget an extra US$500 to obtain a temporary work permit from Zimbabwe Immigration in order to stay up to 90 days.

 What it covers